 Michael frequently appears in revue and cabaret for private parties, corporate events and literary festivals.
 His credits include: The Best of British (Radisson Hotel, Bucharest); Anything Goes and Some Enchanted Evening (Royal Automobile Club); Love, Life and Laughter (Bloxham Festival); From Kern to Berlin (National Trust at Polsden Lacey); Mum's the Word and Love etc (Mothers' Union Galas); Comedy Tonight (Richmond Golf Club); Christmas Crackers, Christmas à la Carte and Come Rain Come Shine (Swan Hellenic); and Let the People Sing (Imperial War Museum).

-Last year, with his alter ego Basil Brush, Michael had a sell-out run at the Edinburgh Festival Fringe with his 'grown-up' show Basil Brush: Unleashed.
-He has starred in six series of The Basil Brush Show for the BBC plus appearances at the Glastonbury Festival and a host of pantomimes including: Cinderella with Brian Conley (Birmingham Hippodrome); Dick Whittington with Christopher Biggins (Theatre Royal, Plymouth); and this year's Cinderella at the Theatre Royal Windsor with Debbie McGee.
+In 2019, with his alter ego Basil Brush, Michael had a sell-out run at the Edinburgh Festival Fringe with his 'grown-up' show Basil Brush: Unleashed.
+He has starred in six series of The Basil Brush Show for the BBC plus appearances at the Glastonbury Festival and a host of pantomimes including: Cinderella with Brian Conley (Birmingham Hippodrome); Dick Whittington with Christopher Biggins (Theatre Royal, Plymouth); and this year's Jack and the Beanstalk at the Theatre Royal Windsor.
 Basil has also made many guest-star TV appearances including the new series of Crackerjack!, The Generation Game, The Celebrity Chase, Through the Keyhole, The One Show, Celebrity Juice, French and Saunders, The Paul O'Grady Show, The Alan Titchmarsh Show, Pointless Celebrities, The Last Leg and The Weakest Link which he won in 2003.